omidarmat/onLearn/react.md

 }, []);
 ```

 We can say that the two pieces of code produce the exact same result, but they do so at different moments in time.
-The exact moment in which the effect is executed depends on its **[dependancy array](#dependancy-array)**.
+The exact moment in which the effect is executed depends on its [dependancy array](#dependancy-array).
 We can use the dependancy array to tell an effect to also run after a component re-renders.

 This dependancy array is only one of the three parts that an effect can have.
 Besides the dependancy array, we have the effect code itself, inserted into the `useEffect()` function call as the first argument.
-As the third part, each effect can `return` a **cleanup** function, which is called before the component re-renders or unmounts.
+As the third part, each effect can `return` a cleanup function, which is called before the component re-renders or unmounts.

 Thinking about the different moments of a component lifecycle can be very helpful to understand how effects work.
-However, we should not think about lifecycles, but about **synchronization**.
-The real reason that effects exist is not to run code at differnt points of the lifecycle, but to keep a component synchronized with some **external system**.
+However, we should not think about lifecycles, but about synchronization.
+The real reason that effects exist is not to run code at differnt points of the lifecycle, but to keep a component synchronized with some external system.
 That would mean, in our example, to keep the component in sync with the movie data that comes from an external API.

 `useEffect` is truly a synchronization mechanism to synchronize effect with the state of the application.
 Refer to [Synchronization and lifecycle](#syncronization-and-lifecycle) for a deeper dive into this.

-#### **Syncronization and lifecycle**
+#### Syncronization and lifecycle

 When a dependancy changes, the effect is executed again.
 But now let's remember that dependancies are alaways states or props.
 What happens to a component when its state or prop is updated?
 The component will re-render.
 This means that effects and the lifecycle of a component are deeply interconnected.
 When the `useEffect` hook was first introduced, many thought that it was a lifecycle hook, rather than a hook for syncing a component with a side effect.